Lyon-Ynov-Campus/YTrack/subjects/e-commerce-website/Readme.md

 You should use cookies to allow each user to have only one opened session.

 Instructions for user registration :
+* Must ask for pseudo
+* Must ask for lastname
+* Must ask for fistname
+* Must ask for ages (int number, not a date)
+* Must ask for country
+* Must ask for city
+* Must ask for address
+* Must ask for address2 (optional value)
+* Must ask for phone number
 * Must ask for mail
   * When a mail is already taken, return an error
-* Must ask for username
 * Must ask for password
   * The password must contain one uppercase character, one digit and 8 characters minimum
-* Must ask for adress

 You have to add a "forgot password" button for the login